denismaggior8/enigma-codebook-generator/README.md

 +----+---------------------+----------------+-------------------------------+---------------------+
 ```

-Other than in this repo, the page is publicly availe through GitHub Pages here https://denismaggior8.github.io/enigma-codebook-generator.
+> [!NOTE]

-Each time you refresh the page you get a new codebook.
+> Each time you refresh the page you get a new codebook with no-way to recover the previous one (the app does not maintain a state of previous generations)... unless you saved it locally or printed it.